How to Take a Self-Guided Public Art Tour of Anchorage

 A two-story mural depicting rainbow-hued Rufous hummingbirds adorns the side of the Hispanic Cultural Center on Mountain View Drive.
-It’s also the work of local artist Linda Infante Lyons, who maintains a studio in the neighborhood with her husband, Anchorage artist Graham Dane.
+It’s also the work of local artist Linda Infante Lyons, who maintains a studio in the neighborhood.

 Over the years, the water tower on the beach at Point Woronzof has become a magnet for unauthorized muralists.
 The structure is now a colorful symbol of Anchorage, with the city skyline visible behind it.